Welcome to Panda Class!

 Mrs Lines is the HLTA (higher level teaching assistant) in Panda Class and we would be lost without her!
 Mrs Lines has been at Barley Close for a very long time, as her children all also attended the school, so many of you will already know her.
 Mrs Lines is a school governor and has a passion for outdoor learning, she leads our weekly forest school sessions which are always popular with the children.

 Mrs Collins is the reading assistant in Panda Class and works with us on Monday, Tuesday, Wednesday and Thursday afternoons.
 Mrs Collins reads with many children during the year and supports them to develop their reading skills.
 Mrs Collins is also a TA (teaching assistant) and she works with Mrs Lines in Panda Class when Mrs Gleed and Mrs Sheppard have their PPA time on Wednesday afternoons

 What will my child need for school?

-Wellies are stored on the trolley outside of the classroom, children use these regularly and need to stay in school.
+Wellies are stored on the trolley outside of the classroom, children use these regularly so they will need to keep a pair in school.

 Please ensure all items of clothing (including shoes) are labelled clearly with your child's name.

 PE will be on a Thursday, starting 12th September.

 Swimming will be on a Friday in terms 1, 5 and 6.
 Please remember to bring your swimming costume and towel in a named bag.
 Swimming starts on Friday 27th September.